Parameter optimization for restarted mixed precision iterative sparse solver: Conjugate Gradient Method

+We consider it more preferable to use (3) to estimate the running time of the algorithm when conducting experiments than using directly the total time $t_1+t_2$ of executing two stages on a computer.
+The processor time required by~a~computer to execute a program implementing an algorithm can be considered as a~random variable, generally speaking, with an unknown distribution.
+The value of this quantity is influenced by many factors that determine the operation of the computer.
+These factors include current processor load, data layout in memory, etc. By using (3), we are freed from the influence of these random factors when obtaining estimates of the computational complexity of the algorithms used and when analyzing the results of the experiments presented below.

+Among the factors not determined by the computer's technical implementation are the following.
+First, the vectors employed by the conjugate gradient (CG) method in single and double precision may exhibit different densities.
+Here, density refers to the proportion of nonzero entries in the vectors.
+This density influences both the computational cost per iteration in single and double precision and the resulting rounding errors.

+Secondly, the iteration runtime depends not only on the matrix itself and the floating-point precision used to represent its entries, but also on the right-hand side of the linear system.
+For different right-hand sides, both the execution time of a single CG iteration and the total number of iterations performed at each stage may vary.
+In our experiments, for each matrix in the sample, the right-hand side is generated randomly: we first draw a vector $x$ with components uniformly distributed over the interval $(1,2)$, and then compute $b\!=\!Ax$.

+Our estimates of the average execution time of CG iterations in single and double precision show that the ratio $\omega$ in (3)--(4) is typically much smaller than $1/2$, often reaching $1/5$ or lower in individual runs.
+This is consistent with results from the industrial problem-solving competition \cite{Huawei}, where a single-precision CG iteration was found to be $3$--$4$ times faster than in double precision.

+In this regard, we use the value $\omega\!=\!1/3$.
+For the experiments we conducted, this choice almost always serves as an upper bound on the ratio $t_{\mathrm{sp}}/t_{\mathrm{dp}}$.
+Consequently, the efficiency estimates for $\omega\!=\!1/3$ presented below are pessimistic: in practice, the actual time savings are almost always greater.
+To illustrate this, we also provide estimates of the time savings obtained with a matrix-specific $\omega$, computed for each matrix in the sample by averaging the measured values of $t_{\mathrm{sp}}$ and $t_{\mathrm{dp}}$ over all CG runs performed on that matrix in single and double precision.\\

-\section{Conjugate gradient method}
+\section{Conjugate Gradient Method}

+CG minimizes the quadratic function associated with the linear system (1): The minimum (5) is achieved by the exact solution of system (1).

-The conjugate gradient method for solving SLAE (1) is implemented by the following algorithm which receives as input the matrix $A$ and the right-hand side $b$ for SLAE (1) as well as the initial approximation $x_0$.
-The output of the algorithm is the vector $x$ of the approximate solution of SLAE with required accuracy.
+CG is implemented by the algorithm given below.
+It receives as input the matrix $A$, the right-hand side $b$ of the system of equations, the initial guess $x_0$, and a required stopping tolerance of $\varepsilon$.
+The output of the algorithm is an approximate solution $\tilde{x}$ with required stopping residual tolerance.